pandermatt/zotcraft/README.md

 > Automatically sync your Zotero research library to Craft with AI-powered summaries

-ZotCraft is a seamless integration tool that bridges your Zotero research collection with Craft's powerful note-taking environment.
-Enrich your literature notes with AI-generated summaries and maintain a beautifully organized research workspace.
+ZotCraft is an integration tool that bridges your Zotero research collection with Craft's note-taking environment.

+Coming soon: enrich your literature notes with AI-generated summaries and maintain a beautifully organized research workspace.

 ## ✨ Features

 - 🔄 **Automatic Synchronization** - Set it and forget it with configurable auto-sync intervals
-- 🤖 **AI Enrichment** - Generate intelligent summaries and key points from abstracts
+- 🤖 **AI Enrichment** - Generate intelligent summaries and key points from abstracts (Untested!)
 - 📂 **Collection Support** - Select specific Zotero collections and target Craft collections
 - 🏷️ **Smart Tagging** - Automatically convert Zotero tags to Craft-style hashtags (#machine_learning)
 - 🎨 **Rich Formatting** - Create structured notes with metadata, abstracts, and summaries